benzuzu/gre-marginalia/README.md

 - `SIMILARITY_THRESHOLD`: Minimum similarity score for replacement (0.0-1.0, default: 0.7)
 - `EMBEDDING_MODEL`: OpenAI embedding model to use

-## Alternative Study Ideas

-Here are some other fun ways to study GRE vocabulary:

-1. **Flashcard Generator**: Create Anki decks from your word list
-2. **Context Clue Trainer**: Generate sentences with GRE words and practice inferring meanings
-3. **Word Association Game**: Build a graph of semantically related words
-4. **Daily Reading Challenge**: Replace words in news articles or blog posts
-5. **Story Generator**: Use GPT to create short stories using specific GRE words
-6. **Spaced Repetition Bot**: A chatbot that quizzes you on words at optimal intervals
-7. **Pronunciation Practice**: Audio flashcards with word definitions
-8. **Etymology Explorer**: Visualize word roots and origins
-9. **Synonym/Antonym Trainer**: Practice finding relationships between words
-10. **Writing Prompts**: Generate prompts that require using specific GRE words

 ## Notes

 - The first run will take longer as it builds the vector database